Industry Report — April 2026

 Industry 4.0 in Food & Beverage Manufacturing

-A practical guide to OT/IT integration, cybersecurity, regulatory compliance, and the adoption roadmap for mid-market F&B manufacturers.
+A practical guide to connectivity, data, OT/IT integration, cybersecurity, regulatory readiness, and the path to Industry 5.0.

 Most food and beverage manufacturers are in the middle of Industry 4.0, not beyond it.
 Sensors have been installed.
 ERPs have been upgraded.
 Some machines report to dashboards.
 But the connective tissue between those investments is frequently incomplete, untested, or absent entirely: the network architecture, the data infrastructure, the security controls, the compliance documentation.